inner-outer-space/de-zoomcamp-2024/4-analytics-engineering/readme.md

 - Integrated documentation
 - Free for individuals

-How are we going to use dbt
-BigQuery
+#### HOW WE WILL USE DBT

+We will use dbt to process the data and display it in a dashboard.

+If working with data in BigQuery
-- development using the cloud IDE
+- use the cloud IDE for development
-- No local installation of dbt core
+- No need for local installation of dbt core

-Postgres
-- develop using a local ide of your choice
+If working with data in Postgres
 - Install dbt core locally connecting to Postgres database
+- develop using a local preferred IDE
 - Run dbt models through the CLI

-We are going to work with the
+Dataset
 - yellow taxi data
 - green taxi data
 - taxi zone look up data

-We are going to process the data and expose to a dashboard.

 ## START A DBT PROJECT WITH BIGQUERY